This post may include affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Soaking Methods

-Best method: Soak for 6 hours or overnight.
+- Best method: Soak for 6 hours or overnight in a large bowl.

-When the beans are soaked, they absorb the water.
-They are bigger.
+When the beans are soaked, they absorb the water and become bigger.

 Canned pinto beans

 • Use organic canned pinto beans.
-They taste better than the others.
+They taste much better than the others.
+I like these canned pinto beans.

 Drain and reheat the beans with spices like cumin and oregano to remove the canned flavor.
 Use as normal.